roux-antoine/self-racing-rc-platform/utils/vehicle_sim_pkg/Readme.md

 # Vehicle simulator

-This package provids a lightweight vehicle simulator designe to test the majority of the nodes running in the actual self driving stack.
+This package provides a lightweight vehicle simulator designed to test the majority of the nodes running in the actual self driving stack.

 ## Usage
 Use this almost as if you were running an actual vehicle test.

 1.
 ```console
 $ cd start_scripts/
 $ ./start_infra.sh